Wind-WindKids/winding/winding.md

 Multiple identifiers can be used in a single line, preceded by `@`, and separated by spaces or commas.

 ### `identifiers`
-Are used for targeted prompting, this includes free text, where they act like **true names**.
+Are used for targeted prompting, this includes free text.

 ### `identifier.other_identifier`
 Dot notation for precision, used for **targeting** addressing of sub-agents.